FCMSStudent/clinical-case-compass/README.md

    ```

    **Note:** The `VITE_` prefix is important for Vite projects to expose these variables to the client-side code.
+   The Supabase client now reads these values from `import.meta.env`.

 ### 4. Run the Development Server